bradley2W1DL/learn_command_line_exercises/chapter_18/Readme.md

 *I have a question here that I haven't quite been able to figure out.
 How can I search recursively through a directory<br/>
 tree for my specific search term in all the text files?
 I'll keep working on this and try to figure it out.*

+I think I figured out a way to do this where I can search through all of my files for .txt files and then search<br/>
+through all of those for my name and print the result into a new file...

+`find ~/ -name "*.txt" | xargs grep "Bradley Berger" > name_game.txt`

+The first part of this command uses find to look for all the .txt files in my root directory.
+It then passes the <br/>
+results to the right side of the pipe where the `xargs` command runs each individual result through the grep command, <br/>
+searching for the string "Bradley Berger".
+It then writes all of the files in which it found this string into the <br/>
+'name_game.txt' file.
+So if you view name_game you will see every text file in which that specific string can be found.

 ###Do More

 >Use quotes to find "new file" and "old file" and "This is".